lucashfreitas/blog-lucasfsantos/content/posts/2020-02-09-good-pratices-to-develop-a-good-solid-web-api-architecture.md

   Domains).
 So this tip will be most related to traditional Web MVC frameworks.
   Does not matter if you are developing it using  Ruby, C#, Java, or Javascript, for example, the concept can be applied to different languages and frameworks.
+category: web-api
+tags:
-category: 'web-api solid mvc http '
+  - web-api solid http mvc
 ---
 It has been a while since I did the last post, I was really busy over the last months, but let's gets on a really important topic when deciding on how to build your web API.